 - amounts required as a result of a garnishing order

 If you want to see what your employer is deducting from your wages, have a look at your wage statement.
-It’ll tell you the amount and reason for each deduction (see the next section.)
+It’ll tell you the amount and reason for each deduction.

-Your employer can't deduct from your wages to pay business costs
+Things your employer can not deduct from your wages

-Your employer isn’t allowed to deduct money from your wages to cover shortfalls elsewhere in the business.
+Your employer can not deduct money from your wages to pay a business expense.
 This includes expenses arising from:

 - damage to the employer’s property